List of animals awarded human credentials: Chester Ludlow (MBA)

-In January 2024, Decoy Ohtani, the dog of Shohei Ohtani, was granted an honorary American travel visa by Rahm Emanuel at the Embassy of the United States in Tokyo.

 Lulu (college diploma)

 In 2010, Mark Howard, a member of the legal team for the claimants (BSkyB) in BSkyB Ltd & Anor v HP Enterprise Services UK Ltd & Anor [2010] obtained a degree for his dog Lulu from Concordia College in the US Virgin Islands.
 Lulu "graduated" with higher marks than the defendant's key witness, who, the judge found, had lied that he had attended classes for his Concordia MBA.
 In the legal community, the story of the witness' MBA is described as "infamous", and a supervisory management cautionary tale.

 Maxwell Sniffingwell (theriogenology/animal reproduction degree)

 In 2009, Dr. Ben Mays, a veterinarian in Clinton, Arkansas, obtained a degree in "theriogenology/animal reproduction" from Belford University on behalf of an English bulldog named Maxwell Sniffingwell.
 The application included his work as a reproductive specialist, noting his "natural ability in theriogenology" and "experimental work with felines" and his understanding of the merits of specialization despite a desire to do them all.
 He obtained a diploma, transcript and letter of recommendation upon receipt of a payment of $549 to the university, but declined an offer to be made an honors graduate for an additional $75.